mogenius/docs/mogenius/docs/cluster-management/installing-mogenius.md

 # Installing mogenius

 mogenius allows you to connect with Kubernetes clusters by installing the mogenius operator on a cluster.
 Once installed, you can start deploying projects and manage Kubernetes workloads through the mogenius platform.
-To start with the installation, you'll have to create a cluster in mogenius first.
+To begin the installation process, you'll first need to create a cluster in mogenius.

 ## Prerequisites
 To successfully complete the next steps, you will need the following: